State Budget Process Primer

 The Department of Public Instruction has a useful spreadsheet available for download that compares Gov. Cooper’s proposal with the Senate’s adopted budget, including comparisons of the salary and benefit packages and pay schedules for teachers and principals.

-Here are the budget bill and the money report proposed by the conference committee and released just before midnight on June 19.
-The Senate held the first vote on the budget on Tuesday, June 20, it passed 38-11.
-On Wednesday, the Senate passed the bill on a final vote of 39-11.
-House leaders held their first vote Wednesday and will give final passage Thursday.
+Here are the budget bill and the money report proposed by the conference committee and released just before midnight on Monday, June 19.
+The Senate held the first vote on the 983-page plan the very next day, and House leaders followed over the next two days.
+Although Gov. Cooper vetoed the bill, his veto was overridden on Wednesday, June 28.